russellgoyder/analemma/docs/index.md

  * [The Shadow Angle](nb/shadow_angle.md): unit vector parallel to the shadow and how it moves in time
  * [The Shadow Length](nb/shadow_length.md): the length of the shadow
  * [The Analemma](nb/analemma.md): parametric expression for the analemma as the coordinates of the tip of a sundial's shadow
+ * [Comparison with Rohr's book](nb/rohr_comparison.md): comparison with known results from a standard text

 ## Project Links